jrpotter/bootstrap/README.md

 `type` is case insenstive.
 The currently supported list of types are:

 * `line`
   * The simplest prompt type.
-Takes in a free-form response submitted after a newline (`\n`) is encountered.
+Takes in a free-form response submitted after encountering a newline (`\n`).
+The resulting environment variable has leading and trailing whitespace trimmed.
+  * If `required`, whitespace-only strings are re-prompted.

+#### Options

+Additional options can be included in a field definition.

+* `required`
+  * A value must be specified.
+How this option is interpreted depends on `type`.
+  * Defaults to `true`.

 #### Root Directory